-All of the techniques and materials used in buttons were also used to make buckles.
-In fact matching sets of enamel, porcelain and mother-of-pearl buttons and buckles were often sold in velvet-lined jewelry boxes for the discriminating Victorian lady.
+In Victorian times, the techniques and materials used to manufacture buttons were also used to make buckles.
+In fact, matching sets of enamel, porcelain, and mother-of-pearl buttons and buckles were sold in velvet-lined jewelry boxes.

 Shoe buckles emerged in the fourteenth century and have trended in and out of style ever since.
 In the seventeenth and eighteenth centuries, men’s shoe buckles adorned with jewels and precious metals became an ostentatious status symbol.
 In the late nineteenth century, this trend migrated to women’s shoes.
 The popularity of decorative shoe buckles persisted through the roaring twenties and then enjoyed a small revival in the 1960s.

 The buckles we collect were made for women’s fashions between 1860 and 1930.
 In the 1860s, tiny corseted waists were in vogue making buckles a trending accessory.
 One of our favorite shoe buckle types, made in France in the late nineteenth and early twentieth centuries, contains hundreds of bits of faceted steel individually riveted onto a silvered brass base.
 These are rare finds, and the one-of-a-kind jewelry designs we produce with them always sell out quickly.
 So we also reproduce them in a modern casting, which is currently the centerpiece of our best selling Antoinette necklace.